ehanahamed/quizfreely/README.md

  - accounts
  - review games
     - probably using js P2P
+        - each player only needs 1 "shared" variable, their points/score
+        - the host will somehow connect to all the other players to sort points/score
     - multi-select "classic" review game
     - competitive spinoff of "classic" multi-select
         - some type of session-only point system